hongyi18/UnitConversion/README.md

 # UnitConversion
+UnitConversion is a Mathematica package designed for unit conversion within customizable natural unit systems.
 Natural unit systems are measurement systems with selected physical constants set to 1, a practice that has proven useful in physics research.
-The Mathematica package “UnitConversion” is designed for unit conversion within customizable natural unit systems.
-The package includes predefined units and parameters commonly used in particle physics and cosmology, enabling efficient and flexible calculations across various physical systems.
+The package includes predefined units and parameters commonly used in high-energy physics and cosmology, enabling efficient and flexible calculations across various physical systems.
 The default natural unit system is the one with $c=\hbar=\varepsilon_0=k_\mathrm{B}=1$ (light speed = reduced Planck constant = vacuum permittivity = Boltzmann constant = 1).

 ## Installation/update